 STAR Events

 Competition for these STAR Events follow the hierarchy of FCCLA, starting at the regional level, advancing to state-level competition, and finally, national-level competition at National Leadership Conference.
-To advance from regional to state and then from state to national contest, participants must score in the gold category (90% or higher) and be in the top two in their category and level.
+To advance from regional to state and then from state to national contest, participants must score in the silver category (80% or higher) and be in the top two in their category and level (unless otherwise stated in the document under Resources).

 - Baking and Pastry